regro/cf-scripts/tests_integration/README.md

 the bot uses during testing.

 ## Test Cases Definition
-The integration tests are defined in the [definitions](definitions) directory.
+The integration tests are defined in the [lib/_definitions](lib/_definitions) directory.
 The following directory structure is used (using `pydantic` and `llvmdev` as example feedstocks):

 ```text